Establishing trust in quantum computations: Supporting Information

-We applied our technique to QAOA circuits using simulated data.
-The parameterized QAOA circuits are shown in Fig.~\ref{fig:simulaions}A. They take the form of alternating applications of unitaries generated by two Hamiltonians: $H_C$, which encodes the combinatorial optimization problem, and $H_D$, which is a driver Hamiltonian that does not commute with $H_C$.
-We choose the standard form for $H_D$, and we use the form of $H_C$ that encodes the MaxCut problem on an $n$-node random (Erd\H{o}s-R\'enyi) graph.
-This $H_C$ includes Ising terms $w_{ij}Z_iZ_j$ between all nodes $(i,j)$ that are connected by an edge with uniformly random edge weight $w_{ij}$.
-The unitary generated by $H_D$ is a tensor product of single-qubit unitaries, and so it can be implemented by a single layer of one-qubit gates.
-The unitary generated by $H_C$ is compiled into maximally parallelized $e^{-iw_{ij}Z_iZ_j}$ two-qubit unitaries, each of which is compiled into CNOTs and single-qubit gates.
+For a given $n$-node weighted graph, and a given $\vec{\alpha}$ and $\vec{\beta}$, a QAOA circuit is constructed as follows.
+The QAOA circuits consist of alternating applications of unitaries generated by two Hamiltonians $H_C$ and $H_D$. $H_C$ encodes the combinatorial optimization problem. $H_D$ is a driver Hamiltonian that does not commute with $H_C$.
+We choose the standard form for the driver Hamiltonian: $H_D=\sum_i X_i$.
+We select $H_C$ to encode the MaxCut problem on the given $n$-node weighted graph.
+This Hamiltonian $H_C$ consists of Ising terms $w_{ij}Z_iZ_j$ between all edges $(i,j)$ in the graph, where $w_{ij}$ is the problem graph's weight for edge $(i,j)$.
+The QAOA circuits consist of applying the unitary $e^{-i \alpha_i H_C}$ and then the unitary $e^{-i \beta_i H_D}$ for $i=1,2,\dots,p$.
+For any value of $\beta_i$, $e^{-i \beta_i H_D}$ is a tensor product of single-qubit unitaries.
+Therefore each $H_D$ layer is implemented by a single layer of one-qubit gates.
+Each $e^{-i \alpha_i H_C}$ layer is implemented by compiling it into maximally parallelized $e^{-i \alpha_i w_{jk}Z_jZ_k}$ two-qubit unitaries, each of which is compiled into CNOT gates and single-qubit gates.
+Each QAOA circuit therefore consists of arbitrary single-qubit gates and CNOT gates.